-As a leader in multiple sclerosis (MS) research, Duke’s physicians are paving the way for more effective treatments that can target the underlying genetic causes of this debilitating disease.
+As leaders in multiple sclerosis (MS) research, Duke’s physicians are paving the way for more effective treatments that can target the underlying genetic causes of this debilitating disease.
 While there is no cure for MS, our in-depth understanding of how the disease starts and progresses means we can provide you with more accurate diagnosis and effective treatment plans - today and in the future.

 Multiple sclerosis is not easy to diagnose.
 If you have MS, your symptoms may come and go, possibly for months at a time, and may be mild.
 Some symptoms may be the same as those of other conditions.
 Because there is no one test that can confirm if you have MS, our doctors follow a careful, strategic evaluation that involves detailed examinations, MRIs, and blood and spinal fluid analyses.

 Once we confirm your diagnosis, we develop a plan to manage your symptoms using a personalized combination of medication and therapy services.
 Because we are at the forefront of MS research, our scientists influence how we diagnose and treat your condition.